 - Suggest a dawn stimulator.
 Instead of an alarm clock, a dawn stimulator uses lights that gradually brighten in intensity like the sun.

 - Self-care Opens in a new window.
 Motivate employees to exercise regularly, eat healthy and maintain a regular sleep schedule.

 - Stay connected.
 Encourage employees stay socially active via phone calls, Zoom calls, and other remote ways to connect.

 - Encourage virtual visits.
-Wellmark Blue Cross and Blue Shield saw a 3,000 percent increase Opens in a new window in virtual visits for behavioral health related use during the start of the pandemic in March.
-It's especially helpful for employees who have tight schedules, are juggling kids' virtual learning and their 9-to-5, or live in areas where care isn't widely accessible.
+Most Wellmark Blue Cross and Blue Shield members have virtual visits through Doctor On Demand External Site, giving them 24/7 access to doctors, psychiatrists, psychologists, therapists and other medical experts.
+Virtual visits are especially helpful for employees who have tight schedules, are juggling kids' schedules, or live in areas where mental health care isn't widely accessible.

-Find a variety of resources that matter to you and your employees
+Find the resources that matter to you and your employees

-The rise of behavioral health conditions affecting your workforce is a top priority of the Blue Cross and Blue Shield Association (BCBSA).
-Get ahead of it by learning more.
+The rise of behavioral health conditions affecting your workforce is a top priority for the Blue Cross and Blue Shield Association (BCBSA).
+Get ahead of it by learning more about how to support your employee population.
 Download our free e-book Opens in a new window for instant access to extensive research, in-house data and subject matter experts to create sustainable, long-term changes in your workplace today.

 - Light box therapy and seasonal depression External Site

 - COVID and Seasonal Depression Help External Site

 - What you need to know if you think seasonal depression affects your work External Site

 - 3 ways managers should deal with seasonal affective disorder External Site